hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 ### Lexical / name bias

 As was clear to see in [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) of this post, the model was very strongly influenced by lexical items, most clearly in the domain of names.
-You should really go check out that other post,[^2] but here are just a couple of examples to illustrate the effect again.
-This is ***Thomas went to the store** and ***Mario went to the store***:
+You should really go [**check out that other post**](https://hkotek.com/blog/text-to-image-models-shallow-parsing/),[^2] but here are just a couple of examples to illustrate the effect again.
+This is ***Thomas went to the store*** and ***Mario went to the store***:

 <img src="https://hkotek.com/text-to-image/Thomas.jpg" width="45%" /> &emsp; &emsp; &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/Mario.jpg" width="45%" />